 ;; SHELLPROGRAM Name-to-find

-;; set the variable locate-command in your .emacs file.
+;; set the variable `locate-command' in your .emacs file.

 ;; To use a more complicated expression, create a function which

-;; the name to find).
-Then do
+;; elements should be the arguments (including the name to find).
+Then put

 ;; (setq locate-make-command-line 'my-locate-command-line)